lukestokes/prospectorsdac/README.md

 {"api_key":"server_....","token":"eyJhbGciOiJLT.....", "expires_at": 1562444037}
 ```

-It will write json files to the cache folder, so make sure the account running your webserver has permissions to do so.
+It will write json files to the cache folder, so make sure the account running your webserver has permissions to do so with something like `chmod -R 777 /var/www/html/prospectorsdac/cache`.

 You can find me in Prospectors.io as 1lukestokes1 at 12/-19.